inspire-group/PatchGuard/README.md

 <img src="./doc/overview.png" width="100%" alt="defense overview pipeline" align=center>

+Update 08/2021: start to work on a paper list for adversarial patch research [(link)](https://github.com/xiangchong1/adv-patch-paper-list).

-Update 05/2021: also include code (`det_bn.py`) for "[PatchGuard++: Efficient Provable Attack Detection against Adversarial Patches](https://arxiv.org/abs/2104.12609)" in Security and Safety in Machine Learning Systems Workshop at ICLR 2021
+Update 05/2021: include code (`det_bn.py`) for "[PatchGuard++: Efficient Provable Attack Detection against Adversarial Patches](https://arxiv.org/abs/2104.12609)" in Security and Safety in Machine Learning Systems Workshop at ICLR 2021.

 ## Requirements
 The code is tested with Python 3.8 and PyTorch 1.7.0.
 The complete list of required packages are available in `requirement.txt`, and can be installed with `pip install -r requirement.txt`.
 The code should be compatible with other versions of packages.